Basset-Hound-OSINT/osint-resources/references/references_01/jivoi.md

 ## [↑](#-table-of-contents) Email Search / Email Check

-* [Blackbird](https://github.com/p1ngul1n0/blackbird) - Search for accounts associated with a given email across various platforms.
 * [DeHashed](https://dehashed.com/) - DeHashed helps prevent ATO with our extensive data set & breach notification solution.
 Match employee and consumer logins against the world’s largest repository of aggregated publicly available assets leaked from third-party breaches.
 Secure passwords before criminals can abuse stolen information, and protect your enterprise.
 * [Email Address Validator](http://www.email-validator.net)  - Improve deliverability, reduce bounce rates, prevent fraud and minimize funnel leaks.
 * [Email Format](http://email-format.com) - is a website that allows you to find email address formats used by different companies.
 * [Email Permutator](https://www.polished.app/email-permutator/) - a powerful tool designed to aid professionals in generating a range of potential email addresses for a specific contact.
 * [EmailHippo](https://tools.verifyemailaddress.io) - is an email address verification platform that will check whether a given email address exist or not.
 * [Ghunt](https://github.com/mxrch/GHunt) - Investigate Google emails and documents.
 * [Gitrecon](https://github.com/atiilla/gitrecon) - Node.js tool to scan GitHub repositories for exposed email addresses and names.